 Foote Pond Overlook

-Tuttle Marsh is a 5,000 acre wetland project, that features 35 earthen nesting islands, a 380 acre impoundment area, open water, marsh, and wildlife viewing areas.
+Tuttle Marsh is a 5,000 acre wetland featuring 35 earthen nesting islands, a 380 acre impoundment area, open water, marsh, and wildlife viewing areas.
 Deer, fox, coyote, muskrat, beaver, otter, weasel and larger variety of bird species call Tuttle Marsh home, making it a great spot for viewing wildlife.

 Clark's Marsh Trail

 The Seven Principles of Leave No Trace provide an easily understood framework of minimum impact practices for anyone visiting the outdoors.
 Although Leave No Trace has its roots in backcountry settings, the Principles have been adapted so that they can be applied anywhere — from remote wilderness areas, to local parks and even in your own backyard.
 They also apply to almost every recreational activity.
 Each Principle covers a specific topic and provides detailed information for minimizing impacts.

 The Seven Principles are well established and widely known, but they are not static.
 Leave No Trace continually examines, evaluates and reshapes the Principles.
 The organization’s Education Department conducts research — including publishing scholarly articles in independent journals — to ensure that the Principles are up to date with the latest insights from biologists, land managers and other leaders in outdoor education.